OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 > DC = An Opposed Check rolled by the gamemaster.

-***Proficiency.*** Used for actions involving the use of an `ability, skill, or tool proficiency`.
+***Proficiency.*** Used for actions involving the use of an `ability, skill, device, or tool proficiency`.
 The target number is simply a level of difficulty assigned by the gamemaster.

 > DC = A Difficulty Class assigned by the gamemaster.